RogueFabrication/tbr.next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+How to control the banner via ENV
+Local (PowerShell)

+Show banner for this run only

+$env:NEXT_PUBLIC_SHOW_TEMP_BANNER="1"; npm run dev

+Hide banner for this run

+$env:NEXT_PUBLIC_SHOW_TEMP_BANNER="0"; npm run dev

+Remove the var from the current shell (optional cleanup)

+Remove-Item Env:NEXT_PUBLIC_SHOW_TEMP_BANNER -ErrorAction SilentlyContinue

+Make it persistent across terminal sessions (requires new terminal)

+# Turn ON persistently
+setx NEXT_PUBLIC_SHOW_TEMP_BANNER "1"
+# Turn OFF persistently
+setx NEXT_PUBLIC_SHOW_TEMP_BANNER "0"

+Note: setx doesn’t affect the current shell; open a new terminal or restart the dev server.

+Vercel (Preview/Production)

+Project → Settings → Environment Variables

+Add:

+Name: NEXT_PUBLIC_SHOW_TEMP_BANNER

+Value: 1 (show) or 0 (hide)

+Environment: check Preview and/or Production

+Save, then trigger a redeploy (push a commit or click Redeploy on the latest deployment).

+That’s it.
+If you want, I can also drop a short note into your repo’s README with these exact steps next time.